-The Town Planner shall have the authority to review and make a decision study a Design Review Certificate on the following proposed minor modifications to a projects in the Design Review Districts.
-Both Either the Town Planner and or the applicant may request that the application be reviewed by the Project Review Board.
-The Town Planner shall make a decision decide on the application within 14 days of submittal of a complete application.
+The Town Planner shall have the authority to review and issue a Design Review Certificate on the following projects in the Design Review Districts.
+Either the Town Planner or the applicant may request that the application be reviewed by the Project Review Board.
+The Town Planner shall decide on the application within 14 days of submittal of a complete application.